jakubfijalkowski/hlibsass/README.md

 - hLibsass 0.1.10.x with LibSass 3.6.3 & 3.6.4 (distributed with),
 - LibSass 3.5.x **WILL** have breaking changes and will result in runtime failures of hLibSass versions prior to 0.1.7.0 (and probably compile-time failures too), see [LibSass releases page](https://github.com/sass/libsass/releases) for more details.

+### Building on Windows

+hLibsass by default builds LibSass as part of it's build process.
+This means that it will require C & C++ compiler.
+On Linux that is not a problem most of the time since Clang/GCC is (almost) available on bare systems.
+On Windows it requires a little bit of additional packages.

+The minimum that hLibsass requires is [MinGW-w64](http://mingw-w64.org/).
+Installing it and compilig hLibsass using it's shell (so that `PATH` is configured correctly) should be enough to get started.

+Up until hLibsass 0.1.10, hLibsass required also `env` binary.
+It is distributed as part of [Cygwin](https://www.cygwin.com/)/[MSYS2](https://www.msys2.org/).
+The easiest way to use that is to use Stack.
+It [installs MSYS2](https://docs.haskellstack.org/en/stable/developing_on_windows/) as part of their setup and compiles your packages inside POSIX-compatibile shell.
+You can follow instructrions on [Stack documentation](https://docs.haskellstack.org/en/stable/developing_on_windows/#cmake) on how to install MinGW-w64 there.

 ### Things to consider

 Libsass is C++ library with C API, so in order to use it, it is necessary to provide C++ runtime.
 This library is linked against `libstdc++` (Windows & Linux)/`libc++` (macOS) automatically, so you don't have to deal with linking process.